valhuber/ApiLogicServer/README.md

 pip install Jinja2==2.11.2
 ```

+A new version is planned for this weekend that incorporates a [new testing process](https://github.com/valhuber/TDD#readme).

+&nbsp;&nbsp;

 # API Logic Server

 ### TL;DR - creates customizable, model-driven database systems - instantly - from your [database](https://github.com/valhuber/ApiLogicServer/wiki/Sample-Database)